lilyball/textmate-bundles/Review/Bundles/Ant.tmbundle/comments.markdown

 * The Manual command will only open the manual in the TextMate window, and is now commented - please sanity check.
 Opening a new document was an obvious mistake.
 * Validation has been switched to (⌃⇧V)
 * I have doubts about the usefulness of validating against the Ant.dtd (as it rarely works in practice for me - build files can be too dynamic ) so it may be simpler to ditch the functionality directly and just suggest it in a comment in the validation command.
 Leaving "Create Ant.dtd" to open in a new document.

+## Infininight - 10/26/07

+* The 'ant.xml' fileTypes was a good method, it's the best current way to do things.
+So you'd name your ant files "foo.ant.xml" for instance.
+* Validation should give a success message perhaps?
+I get nothing if the file is determined valid.
+* Now that validation doesn't override ⌘S you can stop saving the current file before running the command.

+Other than that it's looking good to me, poked allan about providing some feedback about the ant.dtd file.